NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+        The industries I have chosen are those that are challenging, creative or structured and consistent industries.
+        Depending on my confidence in my coding at a given time of my life I would feel comfortable in either industry.
+        I do not want to be restricted just yet.
     - Identify any gaps or areas for further exploration.
+        I could look up other industries I am not privy of yet and explore where they go.

 ### Part 3: SMART Career Goals